Buster (band): Returning to Britain and Alternative Radio (1978–82)

 In January 1978, the band arrived back in the UK.
 They had achieved five hit singles and three best selling albums overseas and expectations were high, but Buster's teenage image was outdated, and RCA and the band parted the company in 1979.

 Their new manager suggested they changed their name to 'The Jax'.
 In 1980, on a small independent record label, they released one single under this name with a cover version of "Bits and Pieces", which was originally recorded by The Dave Clark Five.
 The single did not make any impression, and the band split from the manager and re-grouped.
+At this point, Pete Leay left the band to concentrate on studio recording.

-Rob Fennah had started to write songs with his younger brother, Alan, and they got a local pirate radio station, Merseyland Alternative Radio (MAR), to play some of their demos.
-The twosome also played in local pubs and clubs as the duo Rob and Alan Fennah.
-Pete Leay left the band to concentrate on studio recording.
+Rob Fennah had started to write songs with his younger brother, Alan.
+The twosome also played in local pubs and clubs as the duo Rob and Alan Fennah and built up a substantial following in the Merseyside area.

-During 1981, Buster's three original members Fennah, Brians and Roberts became Alternative Radio.
+During 1981, Buster's three original members Fennah, Brians and Roberts dropped the name 'Buster' and used the band name 'Alternative Radio' which was also the title of a song written by Rob & Alan Fennah.
 In 1982, they decided to enter the Liverpool 'Battle of the Bands' competition, which they won.
-However, with only two of its original members left, Buster was officially disbanded in October 1982.
+However, shortly after, Brians left the band.
+Rob Fennah retained the name Alternative Radio, forming a new band line-up around the acoustic duo with brother Alan.

-In 1984, Fennah brothers (Rob and Alan) formed a new band, Alternative Radio, started the band activity(Alternative Radio-YouTube).
+In 1983, The Fennah brothers (Alternative Radio) signed to EMI (Parlophone) and released their debut single 'Valley Of Evergreen'.in January 1984. started the band activity(Alternative Radio-YouTube).

 Recent years (2008–present)

-When footage of the band turned up on the internet, there was interest in the group and demand for the re-release of old recordings.
+When footage of Buster turned up on the internet, there was interest in the group and demand for the re-release of old recordings.
 They were able to buy back the rights to the recordings, and Buster's records were produced again for the Japanese market, as CD formats.
 They also showed some of their early footage on their website.

 In 2014, an album containing 10 new songs recorded intermittently by members was released as a CD version in Japan.
 In 2021, the early albums(CD version) were released on major music distribution sites, and almost all songs are available by digital download, streaming.

 In 2008, Fennah, Leay, and Roberts were invited to the Liverpool Museum at the opening of The Beat Goes On, an exhibition of Liverpool popular music and culture.
 Buster are featured in the "Global Impact" section of the exhibition, in recognition of the band's success in Japan.

 In 2014, The British Embassy in Tokyo published a list of the most successful top 25 UK bands in Japan since the Beatles.
 Buster was one of them.